Glyn Hughes (British Army): Second World War

 With the outbreak of the Second World War, Hughes was mobilised in 1939 and sent to France with the 5th Infantry Division.
 After the fall of France in June 1940, he spent his time training medical units for active service.
 By 1944 he had been promoted to brigadier and became Deputy Director Medical Services to the VIII Corps and the Second Army, and became the Chief Medical Officer in the advance, serving in this capacity throughout the North West Europe Campaign, including Operation Overlord.

 On 15 April 1945, while attached to the 11th Armoured Division, Hughes became the first Allied Medical Officer to enter the concentration camp at Bergen-Belsen.
 Hughes took control of the camp and the 4,600 German and Hungarian soldiers placed at his command by the German authorities.
 Hughes' two main issues were the control of disease, after an outbreak of typhus, and the distribution of food.
 To aid with the general health of the camp victims, Hughes took control of the local hospital, removing the German patients to treat his new charges.
 The hospital was later renamed the Glyn Hughes Hospital in his honour.
 The distribution of rations was a far greater problem, and with only 120 British troops, the German soldiers were ordered to assist in the control of food in the camp.
 On the first night of the liberation a riot broke out among the inmates over limited rations and the German guards reacted by shooting and killing several of them.
 To ensure this situation did not repeat itself, Hughes threatened to execute a German soldier for every inmate killed.
 In September 1945, Hughes was one of the main witnesses for the prosecution in the Belsen Trial.
-For his actions at Belsen, Hughes was awarded the Order of St. John of Jerusalem and the Legion of Merit.
-He also received a second Bar to his DSO, for actions during the attempted relief of Arnhem from the South, earlier in the campaign, where as the most senior surviving officer, he took command of the tanks.
-In 1945 he was appointed a CBE.
+For his actions at Belsen, Hughes was awarded the Order of St. John of Jerusalem and the United States Legion of Merit.
+He also received a second Bar to his DSO, for actions during the attempted relief of Arnhem from the south, earlier in the campaign, where as the most senior surviving officer, he took command of the tanks.
+In 1945 he was appointed a Commander of the Order of the British Empire.

 With the end of the war, Hughes took up the position as Commandant of the RAMC depot in Crookham, with his final military post being an Inspector of Training.